 Lastly, return the node availability back to active, therefore allowing new containers to run on it as well.

 docker node update --availability=active <node hostname>

 The cluster is then ready for anything.
 You may still want to remove the web host containers when you are done with them to free up the port reservations.

 That concludes this getting started guide to Docker Swarm.
 The inclusion of native Swarm orchestration is a big update but it is very easy to learn the basics.
-As a result, managing your swarm is greatly simplified thanks to the first party support.
+As a result, managing your swarm is greatly simplified thanks to first-party support.

 The automatic TLS configuration enables a secure connection between nodes, along with the already secure UpCloud private network in which only cloud servers on your account are connected.
 The Swarm networking allows containers to easily communicate using service names through the secure overlay, however, remember to take care when publishing container ports to the public network.